 when interchangeable tools were beginning to find their way; rather

 cautiously at first.
-The bicycle era was the real beginning of
+The bicycle era was the real beg

 tool making from a manufacturing standpoint, when interchangeable